 - salt and freshly ground pepper to taste

-Put the sliced potatoes in a large bowl and drizzle 1/4 cup of olive oil over them.
-Season well with salt, black pepper and crushed red pepper flakes and mix well with your hands so that they are all coated with oil and seasoning.
+- Put the sliced potatoes in a large bowl and drizzle 1/4 cup of olive oil over them.
+Season well with salt and black pepper.